mehulagg/gitlab_test/doc/administration/geo/replication/geo_multi_node.md

 ## Configure a **secondary** node

-A **secondary** cluster is similar to any other GitLab HA cluster, with two major differences:
+A **secondary** cluster is similar to any other GitLab cluster, with two major differences:

 - The main PostgreSQL database is a read-only replica of the **primary** node's